Coby Karl, Head Coach

 Walsh got his start at the professional level with the New Mexico Slam as head coach/director of player personnel, before joining the Baylor University staff as an assistant coach and lead scout.
 Prior to the 2004-05 season, Walsh joined the Dakota Wizards staff as assistant coach under head coach Casey Owens, who would later take over as head coach for the D-Fenders.
 In 2006, Walsh got his first head coaching experience with Gambusinos De Fresnillo in Mexico, before joining the Colorado 14ers staff later that year.
 With Walsh solely responsible for scouting and player development, the 14ers reached the Finals.
 Walsh’s G League experience continued as he spent the 2007-08 season with the Rio Grande Valley Vipers in an associate head coaching role, eventually closing out the season as interim head coach.
 Prior to the 2009-10 season, Walsh took over as head coach of the Al Ahli Professional Sports Club, winning the SBL U19 Championship, while reaching the semi-finals of the Arab Nations Cup.
 In 2012-13, he once again sat alongside Owens as an assistant for Guaiqueries in Venezuela.

 Isaiah Fox, Assistant Coach

-Isaiah Fox begins his second season as an assistant coach with the South Bay Lakers.
+Isaiah Fox begins his third season as an assistant coach with the South Bay Lakers.

 Specializing in player development, Fox has mentored players at various levels and prior to joining the Lakers for the 2016-17 season, he was most recently instructing student-athletes at Monrovia High School in nearby Monrovia, California.
 He has also been a sports program coordinator at a local YMCA chapter in Monrovia, served as an assistant coach with Victor Valley Junior College and founded PDX Basketball, an organization focusing on the development of young players in the community.